 3. Prime with a mist coat

-Top tip: When applying your mist layer, keep an eye out for any drips, rolling over them before they dry.
+Top tip: When applying your mist layer to fresh plaster, keep an eye out for any drips, rolling over them before they dry.

 4. Allow the mist coat to dry